 - New AND York AND police AND chief

-Google may then take all the documents that are returned, and see which ones contain all of the terms you used, and then rank those based upon some of the ranking algorithms the search engine uses to try to show you the best matches for your query.
+Google may then take all the returned documents, see which ones contain all of the terms you used, and then rank those based upon some of the ranking algorithms the search engine uses to show you the best matches for your query.

 But, what if Google tried to find phrases from your query instead, that appear on web pages that are a match for your search.
 What if Google used something they refer to as phrasification?
 Google might start out by taking your query and breaking it into different combinations of phrases, such as the following:

 - “New York AND “police chief”

 - New AND “York police chief”